GlenORCL/devapex/README.md

 My DEV setup for APEX and Oracle DB and ORDS and NGINX Web

 Steps to setup everything and get working :
-1. Download
+1. Download into a directory (devapex would be fine)
 2. cp devapex.env.template devapex.env
 3. edit devapex.env - put in a sys password, and if you want to edit other values appropriately
-4. edit custom_devapex
-    - by default, this will create play schema and play_ws workspace (with play/play as apex user/pw) and install ALL apex samples into this
-    - this file can be left as is, or
-    - put in here the db schema, apex workspace that you want to create and include the apex samples into that workspace if you want
-    - this file is sourced as apart of destroy_setup_new_devapex.sh after everyting is built/setup
-5. run build_all.sh (this downloads all required software and builds ora-ords and ora-web docker images)
+4. run build_all.sh (this downloads all required software and builds ora-ords and ora-web docker images)
-6. run destroy_setup_new_devapex.sh (this sets up the db, configures everthing and starts it up)
+5. run destroy_setup_new_devapex.sh (this sets up the db, configures everthing and starts it up)

 You then have a new docker network (xedb_network) with these machines: